-Pokémon Masters is the latest Pokémon mobile game, and it has you traveling around the Pasio region to become the champion of the Pokémon Masters League.
+Pokémon Masters (also known as Pokémon Masters EX) is the latest Pokémon mobile game, and it has you traveling around the Pasio region to become the champion of the Pokémon Masters League.
 But the journey to the top won’t be easy — even if you already consider yourself a hardcore Pokéfan.

 For team building, weaknesses aren’t everything